Costco Wholesale Whale Trades Spotted - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Costco Wholesale COST.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Costco Wholesale.

+Looking at options history for Costco Wholesale COST we detected 18 strange trades.

 What's The Price Target?